CentralLabFacilities/simple_robot_gaze/README.md

 The file must reside in ~/.config/simplerobotgaze.yaml

-The priority of input data streams, the first entry has the highest priority, the last the lowest
+The priority of input data streams, the first entry has the highest priority, the last the lowest.

 priorities:
   - /ocvfacerec/ros/people
   - /dlibfacerec/ros/people
   - /movement/roi

-Gaze strategy: relative for moving cameras, absolute for fixed setups, corresponds to the priorities
+Gaze strategy: relative for moving cameras, absolute for fixed setups, corresponds to the priorities.

 modes:
   - relative
   - relative
   - absolute

-What kind of data are you sending in your input stream, corresponds to priorities
+What kind of data are you sending in your input stream, corresponds to priorities.

 datatypes:
   - ros:People
   - ros:RegionOfInterest
   - ros:RegionOfInterest

-Resolution of the source camera image, corresponds to the priorities
+Resolution of the source camera image, corresponds to the priorities.

 resolution:
   - 320x240
   - 320x240
   - 320x240

 Camera field of view horizontal and vertical (in degree), also corresponds to the priorities.

 fov:
   - 58.0x45.0
   - 58.0x45.0